-Last week I found a recipe for a yeasted make-ahead waffle batter which you chill overnight then bake the next morning.
+Last week I found a recipe for a make-ahead waffle batter with yeast which you chill overnight then bake the next morning.

 The end result was crispy, flavorful (yeasty tasting, but in a good way), thin waffles.